 Pocket money is one of those issues that all parents do differently.
 Personally, I’ve always been very torn about linking it with chores because I feel that chores should be done as part of family life rather than being rewarded.
 On the other hand, I want my children to understand that money has to be earned in life.
 Currently, my oldest gets £1 a week and my youngest gets 50p (although she has just informed me that now she is 8, she should get an increase) and they don’t have to do anything for the money.
+They also get some money from grandparents from time to time.
 I decided to ask some other parent bloggers how they manage their older children’s pocket money.

 Linking Pocket Money to Behaviour

 While some parents require certain chores to be done before pocket money is granted, for others it’s more about meeting behavioural expectations.